 Temperatures in Spring average between 38 F – 48 F.

-Summer: June through August is one of the busiest times to visit Iceland.
-During the Summer you have the opportunity to see puffins, go whale watching, and 24-hour daylight.
-During Summer you can also photograph the famous Nootka lupine flowers you have likely seen all over social media.
+June through August is one of the busiest times to visit Iceland.
+During the Summer, you have the opportunity to see puffins, go whale watching, and 24-hour daylight.
+During Summer, you can also photograph the famous Nootka lupine flowers you have likely seen all over social media.
 Summer is also the most expensive time to visit Iceland.
 Book in advance.

 Temperatures in Spring average between 50 F – 59 F.

-Fall: September – November is a really popular time to visit for those seeking to see the Northern Lights.
+September – November is a really popular time to visit for those seeking to see the Northern Lights.
 Some roads may start closing for snow, especially up north.
-In November, walking through Ice Caves is possible.
+October in Iceland is the real start of Northern Light season and in November, walking through Ice Caves is possible.

 The temperatures average between 32 F – 50 F. It will be colder towards mid-October through November.